tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

     </div>

--   `map_int(1.5, identity)` now fails because we believe that silently truncating doubles to integers is dangerous.
-But note that `map_int(1, identity)` still works since no numeric precision is lost.
+-   [`map_int()`](https://purrr.tidyverse.org/reference/map.html) requires that the numeric results be close to integers, rather than silently truncating to integers.
+Compare these two examples:

     <div class="highlight">